 This shooting drill is very similar to the pass-and-shoot drill.
 In fact, it is a pass-and-shoot drill.
 The main differences are that there are two lines of shooters, and the shooters do not choose where the ball will go.
-Instead, they shoot from the side of the line they are in.
-The idea is that when shooting at goal, players shoot with the right foot if they are coming from the right and with the left foot when they are coming from the left.
+Instead, they shoot from the side of the line they are in: shoot with the right foot if coming from the right and with the left foot if coming from the left.
 Once players finish their turn, they move to the opposite line where they came from.
 This way, players practice shooting with both feet.

 This football shooting drill focuses on shooting the ball quickly after receiving a pass with their back to the goal.
-This is a great exercise to grab the opposition defence and goalkeeper off guard.
+This exercise is great to grab the opposition defence and goalkeeper off guard.
 You need 3 serving lines and a player inside a box formed by cones outside the penalty box.
-The progression goes as:
+The progression goes as follows:

-- Player on the left (station 1) passes the ball to the shooting player in the box.
+- The player on the left (station 1) passes the ball to the shooting player in the box.

 - Repeat the same exercise involving stations 2 and 3.